 Treatment for sciatica

 For many, pain can be sufficiently managed with a conservative treatment plan consisting of nonsurgical techniques.
 Your doctor may suggest medication, periods of rest, using ice packs and heating pads and performing low-impact exercises.
 Some patients may be advised to quit smoking or lose excess weight, if necessary.
 In the event that conservative treatment fails to relieve your sciatica symptoms and you are considering surgery, contact Laser Spine Institute.
-Our caring and dedicated team of Spine Care Consultants can help you learn about the numerous advantages of our minimally invasive spine surgery for the treatment of sciatica.
+Our caring and dedicated team of Patient Empowerment Consultants can help you learn about the numerous advantages of our minimally invasive spine surgery for the treatment of sciatica.

 We’ll be happy to review a recent copy of your MRI or CT scan* to help you find out if you may be a candidate for a procedure at one of our state-of-the-art outpatient surgery centers.